-The new millennium actually begins on January 1, 2001.
-But, this won't stop
+The new millennium officially begins on January 1, 2001.
+But, this won't

-Many people use the Gregorian calendar, which measures time from the birth
+The Gregorian calendar, which many people use, measures time from a

-of Christ.
-The calendar starts with year 1, not year 0.
-So the first
+birth is set as year 1, not year 0.
+So the first millennium begins with

-2000.
-This means the new millennium won't start until the beginning of the
+new millennium won't start until the beginning of year 2001.

 As a side note, year 2000 is a leap year.
 An extra day is added every